 Long-lived assets other than goodwill and indefinite-lived intangible assets, held and used by the Company are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 The Company evaluates recoverability of assets to be held and used and if the carrying value is not recoverable, the Company fair values the asset and compares to the carrying value.
-If the asset is considered to be impairment loss is measured as the amount by which the carrying amount of the asset exceeds its fair value.
+If the asset is considered to be impaired, the impairment loss is measured as the amount by which the carrying amount of the asset exceeds its fair value.
 The analysis for impairment of long-lived assets other than goodwill and indefinite-lived intangible assets is the first impairment analysis performed and related impairment charges are recognized before the impairment of goodwill analysis.

-During the first quarter of 2020, the impact of COVID-19 on the retail industry had a negative impact on our revenues and management was forced to limit store operating hours due to the pandemic.
+During the first three quarters of 2020, the impact of COVID-19 on the retail industry had a negative impact on our revenues and management was forced to limit store operating hours due to the pandemic.
 Management believes the COVID-19 outbreak will continue to have a material negative impact on the Company's financial results.
 These factors, including management's revised forecast for the future performance of our Black Oak Gallery reporting unit, indicated the carrying value of Black Oak Gallery's customer relationships and trade name may not be recoverable.
 Management evaluated the recoverability of the customer relationships using level 3 inputs and a probability-weighted approach to assess the potential impact of a long-term decline in our existing customer base due to the COVID-19 pandemic.
-The recoverability test indicated that the book value of customer relationships exceeded fair value as of March 31, 2020.
-As a result, the Company recognized an impairment charge of \$0.16 million in the three months ended March 31, 2020.
-Management evaluated the recoverability of the Black Oak Gallery trade name using level 3 inputs and an income approach to assess the potential impact of a long-term decline in cash flows due to the pandemic.
-The recoverability test indicated that the book value of the trade name exceeded the fair value as of March 31, 2020.
-As a result, the Company recognized an impairment charge of \$0.76 million in the three months ended March 31, 2020.
+The recoverability test indicated that the book value of customer relationships exceeded fair value as of September 30, 2020.
+As a result, the Company recognized an impairment charge of \$0.08 million in the third quarter of 2020 and an impairment of \$0.46 million for the nine months ended September 30, 2020.

+Management completed the annual test of impairment of the Black Oak Gallery trade name using level 3 inputs and an income approach.
+The recoverability test indicated that the book value of the trade name exceeded the fair value as of September 30, 2020.
+As a result, the Company recognized an impairment charge of \$1.67 million in the third quarter of 2020.
+For the nine months ended September 30, 2020 the impairment charge totaled \$4.15 million.